SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 <img src="http://SendurLanter.github.io/files/Pitch.gif"  width="300" height="225" align=center>
 <img src="http://SendurLanter.github.io/files/360.png"  width="400" height="300" align=center>

 The left figure shows the actual/predicted FoV of a user during watching a 360° video.

-The right figure is an example of the resolution decision made by the proposed method.
+The right figure is the resolution decision made by the proposed scheme in a 360 video frame.

 <br/><br/><br/>